SoniaGrigor/ImageProcessing_OpticalGraphRecognision/README.md

 ### To Do

--clustering pixels into single line
+-clustering pixels into single line\n
 -check connection betweend lines and circles
 -write adjacency list for graph
 -inprovements database and code